The Roles of Technology Expertise in Law and Policy

 Jeremy Epstein, National Science Foundation

-Jennifer Pahlka, Founder and Executive Director, Code for America, former US Deputy Chief Technology Officer, OSTP
+Jennifer Pahlka, Founder, Code for America, former US Deputy Chief Technology Officer, OSTP

 Brittny Saunders, Deputy Commissioner for Strategic Initiatives, NYC Commission on Human Rights, Co-Chair of the NYC Automated Decision Making Taskforce

 Rebecca Slayton, Department of Science and Technology Studies, Cornell

 How do we decide when and how to use technology?
 When and how do we measure its impact?
 What methods are necessary to make wise choices about technology policy and deployment?
 How do we bring them into government services?

 Rob Marek, Government Accountability Office

 Policy decisions can be embedded in system design, but the opacity of technical systems due to corporate secrecy, technical illiteracy, and technical complexity creates immense challenges to public input and accountability.
 This closing session will consider what processes can ensure the “political visibility” required for public input and political oversight.
 Impact assessments?
 Design reviews?
 Expert advisory boards?
 New software engineering approaches?

 Deirdre Mulligan (moderator), Berkeley Law and School of Information/BCLT